 It’s no secret that I believe in the power of eating hot peppers.
 In fact, they are #1 on our foods to eat to lose weight.
 The secret is the capsaicin in the peppers that helps keep our metabolism ramped up after we eat them (Bowden 2007)!

 In a 2003 study, Lejeune and his team found that during weight maintenance, capsaicin was significantly effective at oxidizing stored fat!
 Not only that, but its’ high vitamin C content also keeps your immune system rolling strong!
 Bring on the hot sauce!

 5. Limit caloric beverages

-The same goes for alcohol, there’s a lot of sugar and empty calories in a twelve pack or a jumbo margarita!
-I’m not saying give up drinking soda completely, but if you are consuming three a day the calories add up quick, making it that much harder to lose weight!
+The same goes for alcohol, there’s a lot of sugar and empty calories in a twelve-pack or a jumbo margarita!
+I’m not saying give up drinking soda completely, but if you are consuming three a day the calories add up quickly, making it that much harder to lose weight!

 6. Use a smaller plate